The following post is from Laura of I’m an Organizing Junkie: A Great Summer Activity For Your Kids AND Your Home

 - find five things in the living room that don’t belong there and return them to the right room

 - find five pieces of clothing that no longer fit (with mom’s help, of course), etc.

 Challenge older kids to come up with their own solutions to:

 - to organize their books or to keep only the books that fit on a particular shelf

 - to organize their keepsakes, etc.

 Kids love to have a say in what’s important to keep and what’s okay to part with.
 Their decisions may surprise (and scare) you, but it’s important to respect what they decide without causing them to be unsure or second guess themselves (although there may be special instances where they need gentle guidance).

-Before questioning their decision to get rid of something though, like a keepsake nicknack from their Aunt Susie for instance, ask yourself who is more attached to the memory of it…you or your child?
+Before questioning their decision to get rid of something, though, like a keepsake nicknack from their Aunt Susie, ask yourself who is more attached to the memory of it…you or your child?

 Do you think this is something worth giving a try this summer?